-The occurrence of stoppages directly associated with extreme weather events such as storms and fires demonstrate the dependence of the ES on global good quality soil being essential for the and regional climate regulation both in rail operations continuity of operations.
-TLSA's construction and in port operations, and there are cases of stoppages in rail operations due to fires, for instance, and of port operations by storms and heavy rains.
+The occurrence of stoppages directly associated with extreme weather events such as storms and fires demonstrate the dependence of the ES on global and regional climate regulation both in rail operations and in port operations, and there are cases of stoppages in rail operations due to fires, for instance, and of port operations by storms and heavy rains.
+Example 2 and 2 and

 The ES of erosion control directly influences the sediment carry-over, which hinders the railway operation, mainly and requires constant maintenance.
 The ES maintenance of soil quality is a dependency especially for TLSA, due to the need for recovery and compensation for vegetation suppression.
 In the Caatinga biome, recovery and compensation are a challenge, given the edaphic and climatic peculiarities.
-In this sense, the better the quality of the soil, the better the results, with activities also depend on the extraction and production of ore (gravel for the accommodation of sleepers and construction of the railroad).
+In this sense, the better the quality of the soil, the better the results, with